 We have used two feature selection algorithms to explore which features are most important: sequential feature selection (the function sequentialfs in MATLAB) (Aha & Bankert, 1996) and random forests (the function TreeBagger in MATLAB) (Breiman, 2001).
 We began with a set of 150 features.
 We generated 7 subsets of these features as shown in Table 2.
 Set 1 was generated using sequential feature selection and linear regression with correlation as the criterion function.
 Set 2 was similar to set 1 except it used MSE as the criterion.
 Sets 3 and 4 used sequential feature selection with a neural network, with correlation and MSE as criteria.
 Sets 5 and 6 used a regression tree (built using the MATLAB function RegressionTree.template), with correlation and MSE as criteria respectively.
 Set 7 used the RF approach previously described.
 We see in Table 2 that approximately 50 features seems to be optimal but as few as 7 features gives reasonable performance.
 It also appears the training data is large enough to support these kinds of investigations as the results are well-behaved as a function of the number of features.

 A plot of feature importance as determined by the RF algorithm is shown in Figure 5.
 Count, which represents the frequency of occurrence of a word, is recognized as the most important feature (its removal causes the highest increase in error.)
-Note that this does not mean that count is the most important feature in predicting the error rate.
-It simply means that the other features are highly correlated with each other, so removing any one of these does not appreciably reduce the information content in the feature vector.
+Note that this does not mean that count is the most relevant feature in predicting the error rate.
+It simply means that other features are highly correlated with each other, so removing any one of these does not appreciably reduce the information content in the feature vector.

 In Table 3, we present the correlation of the predicted error rates for the acoustic-based features using the K-MEANS/kNN approach previously described.
 In Table 4, we show results as a function of the number of nearest neighbors for the phonetic-based distance metric.
 Though the MSEs are comparable for both methods, the R values are higher for the acoustic-based metric, indicating a better prediction of the error rates.
 In Table 5, we compare three different classification algorithms as a function of the feature sets.
 The acoustic-based metric resulted in an R value of 0.6 on the evaluation set, while the phonetic-based methods resulted in an R value of 0.5, and the feature-based methods resulted in an R of 0.7.
 The RF and NN classification methods resulted in similar R values.

+The result of this section shows that some of the features like duration, count, bigram frequencies and acoustic distance have a relatively good correlation with the expected word error rate.
+A combination of these features can explain about 50% of the variance in the prediction results.
+At the other hand, many of the features presented in this paper are heavily correlated to each other too.

 System Combination